-Skiing plyometrics are most often performed as explosive tuck jumps, or ballistics and ricochets by rebounding off of a landing.
+Skiing plyometrics are most often performed as explosive tuck jumps, or ballistics and ricochets by These next drills will help you engage your rebounding off of a landing.
 You can do these uphill or down hill, or over an obstacle.